Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Introduction

+Thus, TMs contain both normal linear and Weibull regression but also extend both to a more flexible counterpart that does not assume a parametric family of conditional outcome distributions.

-In semi-structured regression, we have access to $J$ input modalities $\rx_1, \dots, \rx_J$, such as tabular data, images, or text, from which we construct structured (\eg linear, sparse, or smooth) or unstructured (\eg neural network) predictors.
-We take shorthand in writing $\rx_{1:J}$ to denote the collection of all predictors $\rx_1, \dots, \rx_J$.
-Note that these inputs may be non-tabular, \ie there may be a $j$ for which $\rx_j \in \calX_j \not\subseteq \RR^d$.
+\paragraph{Parameterizing the transformation function} In semi-structured regression, we have access to $J$ input modalities $\rx_1, \dots, \rx_J$, such as tabular data, images, or text, from which we construct structured (\eg linear, sparse, or smooth) or unstructured (\eg neural network) predictors.
+These inputs may be non-tabular, \ie there may be a $j$ for which $\rx_j \in \calX_j \not\subseteq \RR^d$.
 By $\calX \coloneqq \calX_1 \times \dots \times \calX_J$ we denote the entire input space.
 In \dctm{s}, restrictions on the functional form of $\h$, \ie the way predictors are constructed based on the input data, lead to varying degrees of interpretability and flexibility of the model.
 We begin with an example before introducing $\h$ in its most flexible form.
-Consider a problem with a single tabular ($\rx_1 \in \calX_1 \subseteq \RR^p$) and a single text modality ($\rx_2 \in \calX_2 \not\subseteq \RR^d)$.
+Consider a problem with a single tabular ($\rx_1 \in \calX_1 \subseteq \RR^p$) and a single text modality ($\rx_2 \in \calX_2$).
 Data analysts commonly assume additivity in the effects the separate modalities, which can be realized by modelling the effect of both modalities as shift terms,